hannahchan/Scaffold.Service/README.md

 ## Create Your Own

 You are also invited to fork this repository to create your own template.
-Organizations may want to do this to pre-configure the template to work in their environments and incorporate their own sensible defaults.
+Organizations may want to do this to pre-configure the template to work in their environment and incorporate their own sensible defaults.

 For more information about custom templates, please checkout [_Custom templates for dotnet new_](https://docs.microsoft.com/dotnet/core/tools/custom-templates).